Jamal Crawford: Brooklyn Nets (2020)

 On July 9, 2020, the Brooklyn Nets announced that they had signed Crawford as a substitute player for the remainder of the 2019–20 season.
-Four Nets players opted out of the NBA reboot in Orlando due to positive COVID-19 tests, which led to Crawford’s signing.
-Crawford joined the Nets in Orlando to help out for the final eight games of the regular-season and first round of the post-season.
-He made his team debut on August 4, 2020, putting up 5 points and 3 assists in five minutes of action in a 119–116 win over the Milwaukee Bucks.
-With that game, Crawford not only became the 29th player to play at the age of 40, but he was also the eighth player to play at least 20 NBA seasons, joining Vince Carter, Kevin Garnett, Dirk Nowitzki, Robert Parish, Kevin Willis, Kareem Abdul-Jabbar, LeBron James and Kobe Bryant.
+Four Nets players opted out of the NBA reboot in Orlando due to the COVID-19 pandemic, which led to Crawford's signing.
+He made his team debut on August 4, 2020, against the Milwaukee Bucks, becoming the oldest active player in the NBA at the time at 40 years and 137 days old, as well as the oldest Nets player to ever appear in a game.
+He also became the eighth player in NBA history to appear in a game in 20 different seasons, joining Vince Carter, Kevin Garnett, Dirk Nowitzki, Robert Parish, Kevin Willis, Kareem Abdul-Jabbar, Kobe Bryant, and LeBron James.
+He recorded five points and three assists in five minutes before leaving the game with a left hamstring injury.
+It was his only appearance for the Nets in their eight regular-season games and he did not play in their four playoff games.

-His debut as a Brooklyn Net on August 4, 2020 wound up being his final NBA game ever, as Crawford did not play for any team during the 2021–22 season and he officially announced his retirement from the league on March 21, 2022.
+His one appearance for the Nets was ultimately his final NBA game, as Crawford did not play for any team during the 2020–21 or 2021–22 seasons, as he officially announced his retirement from the league on March 21, 2022.

 Broadcasting career

 Crawford started doing game broadcasts for NBA League Pass alongside Quentin Richardson in November 2021.
+He was a regular color analyst for The NBA on TNT starting in the 2022-23 season, also becoming a fixture on the Tuesday studio team before leaving both positions after the conclusion of The NBA on TNT's coverage of the 2023–24 season.
+Crawford has signed with MSG Network's coverage of the New York Knicks starting with the 2024–25 NBA season to fill-in for about ten games as backup color analyst on television.
+Crawford is set to join the NBA on NBC as a lead game analyst beginning in the 2025–26 NBA season.

 Personal life

 Crawford married his long-time girlfriend Tori Lucas on August 23, 2014.
 Among those to attend his wedding were Clippers teammates Blake Griffin, Matt Barnes, Chris Paul, DeAndre Jordan, and Spencer Hawes; also in attendance were NBA players Nate Robinson, a fellow Seattleite, and Isaiah Thomas, likewise from the Puget Sound area.

 A staple of the Seattle basketball community, Crawford has organized secret workouts around the city, recruiting a revolving cast of elite-level participants that include the likes of Zach LaVine and Kyrie Irving.
 Part of his legacy has been as a benefactor to his hometown.
 Among other charitable community activities, Crawford provides a platform for local players aspiring to progress from amateur status to professional through "The Crawsover" league.
 This Pro–am summer-league at Seattle Pacific University is among the most prestigious in the country, yet admission is free.
 Pros such as NBA All-Stars Chris Paul and Kevin Durant have participated in the past.

-Crawford makes a cameo in the music video for the song "Feelin Myself" by Seattle rapper, Kid Sensation, along with cameos by Sir Mix-A-Lot, Wanz (from Macklemore's "Thrift Shop"), EDawg, and Northwest DJ's Nasty-Nes (Sir Mix-A-Lot, Eazy E), GrandMixer GMS (Tairrie B, JJ Hudson), DJ Tee, Garin Moore, and KUBE 93's DJ Royboy.